Pooja Hegde: In the media

+Hegde is recognised as one of the leading and highest-paid South Indian actresses.
+Her journey from a beauty pageant runner-up in 2010 to a leading actress has been marked by her confidence and determination, as noted by Rupam Jain of Indulge Express.
+She stood at the 7th place on Forbes Indias Most Influential Stars on Instagram in South Cinema for the year 2021.
+She is one of the most-followed South Indian actresses on Instagram.
 Nibandh Vinod of News18 noted, "With her charming screen presence and versatility, Pooja has become a favorite among audiences and filmmakers alike."
-Aishwarya Vasudevan of OTTPlay highlighted her "charisma, screen presence, and a significant fan base across industries".
 Abhilasha Cherukuri of The New Indian Express described her as "one of the very few actors to successfully balance multiple industries", cementing her status as a pan-Indian star.
 Suman Sharma of Filmfare called her "an epitome of beauty" whose "ethereal looks are mesmerising", emphasising her ability to balance a demanding career across industries.

 Hegde is described as a style icon.
 Dayle Pereira of NDTV noted that "her aesthetic falls on the more minimal side", citing her ability to make simple outfits look chic.
-Snigdha Oreya of News18 called her "one of the most stylish celebrities in the industry right now".
 Maaahi Shah of Elle called her "the ultimate fighter" who finds parts of herself in her style choices.
-She has frequently featured in Times' Most Desirable Woman list.
-She was the Hyderabad Times' Most Desirable Woman of 2017.
+She has frequently featured in Times Most Desirable Woman list.
+She was the Hyderabad Times Most Desirable Woman of 2017.
 In the same list, she stood 5th in 2019 and 3rd in 2020.
-She was one of the most searched actresses on Google multiple times and ranked among the most searched Asians in 2022.
+She was one of the most searched actresses on Google and ranked among the most searched Asians in 2022.
 Hegde is a prominent celebrity endorser for brands and products, including Citra, pTron, Garnier, IGP, and Maaza, and was the first brand ambassador for Bhima Jewellers.